Profile

 Her appearance has included the concert at Grand Cathedral of the Virgin Mary of Osaka, Nara Christ Church and Higashi-Umeda Church as well as the organ recital at Takarazuka Vega Hall in 1990.

-Ms. Tanaka is currently a regular member of Japan Association of Organists.
+She is currently a regular member of Japan Association of Organists.